 Mulberry School is an independent, private, non-profit school that provides children with the opportunity to learn in an environment that values curiosity and natural development.
 We work to “nurture the innate love of learning” by teaching children how, as opposed to what, to learn.
 Serving the Bloomington-Normal community since 1971, Mulberry School is a cooperative institution where parents have the opportunity to participate in nearly every aspect of the school.
 It is support and input that allows us to provide a unique learning experience for our students.

-- Full and half day preschool classes for 3 and 4 year olds.
+- Full and half day preschool classes for 3 through 5-year-olds.

 - Full day Kindergarten.

 - A low student-to-teacher ratio (approximately 12 to 1).

 The Mulberry School, formerly the New School, was founded in 1971 by a group of parents and students who were interested in establishing an alternative school which would offer an individualized, open program modeled after the British Infant School concept.
 Mulberry School has endured over forty-five years of social change and has, without interruption, provided meaningful child-centered education to a diverse student body of two through eight-year-olds.
 The longevity of Mulberry School is a tribute to the dedicated teachers and parents who actively participate in the school’s functions.